niklabh/js-order/README.md

 - Provide username and password
 - Click on Orders tab to see all orders
 - Click on Create tab to create new order
+- Click on edit button in order to update order